JustKesha/coffee-shop-game/README.md

 Currently there are two ingidients in the game:
 - `Milk`
 - And `coffee mixture`

+> [!NOTE]
+> Support for extra ingredients & more complex recipes was already implemented.

 Some of them, like `milk` are interactable: You can start pouring it while you hold it.